codeguy/php-the-right-way/README.md

 # PHP: The Right Way

-## Overview
+## Pregled

-This is the GitHub Pages repository for the _PHP: The Right Way_ project.
+Ovo je Git Hub strana repozitorijuma za projekat _PHP: The Right Way_ .

 * This website is a Jekyll project.
 * Each section and sub-section are a Markdown file in `_posts/`.